More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Memory speed testing measures RAM performance by executing various operations:

-4. Typed Arrays: Tests binary data handling with typed arrays
+4. Typed Arrays: Tests binary data handling with Int32, Float64 and Uint8 buffers

 5. Memory Allocation: Measures large memory allocation efficiency

-Each test runs for a set duration and calculates operations per second, with higher values indicating better memory performance.
+Each test runs for a set duration and calculates operations per second.
+Higher ops/sec values indicate better memory performance.
+The tool uses performance.now() for sub-millisecond timing.

 What factors affect memory speed?